Western Australian Government Railways: Rolling stock

 The WAGR operated a large number of unique steam, diesel and electric locomotive classes.
 Most of the steam locomotives were built in the United Kingdom, with the WAGR's Midland Railway Workshops building some from 1915.
 The early diesels were mainly built by Beyer, Peacock and Company in England, Clyde Engineering in Sydney, and English Electric in Brisbane.
 Later diesels were assembled in Perth.

 The WAGR built much of its carriage and wagon stock at the Midland Railway Workshops.
 From the late 1930s, the WAGR operated diesel railcars such as the Governor and Wildflower classes.

-In 1936, the WAGR owned 420 locomotives, 4 railcars, 461 carriages, 24 brake vans and 11.052 goods wagons.
+In 1936, the WAGR owned 420 locomotives, 4 railcars, 461 carriages, 24 brake vans and 11,052 goods wagons.

+A survey of goods wagons carried out in 1949 disclosed that the WAGR had 54 classes of 4-wheeled vehicles and 13 different types of bogie wagons.
+The 4-wheeled vehicles had been built on 12 different types of underframes in no fewer than 71 variations, ranging in length from 11 to 21 ft.
+The bogie wagons were mounted on six different types of bogie trucks and represented a total of 61 styles.
+The lack of uniformity caused difficulties in operation and maintenance, and made necessary a large and widely varying stock of spare parts of limited interchangeability.

+In the early 1950s, the WAGR implemented a replacement program of goods wagons built instead to rigidly standard designs, on only three types of underframes, 18, 36 and 42 ft in length, respectively.
+The new standard designs provided for increased axle loads and higher tare-load ratios, and the new wagons were also fitted with NCDA-type central drawbars and doubly articulating couplers.

+In connection with the gauge conversion of the Eastern and Eastern Goldfields Railways in the late 1960s, the WAGR constructed a stock of standard gauge goods vehicles, including a class of wheat hopper wagons that, with a maximum payload of almost 76 LT, were the largest freight vehicles operated by any Government railway in Australia.

 Chief Mechanical Engineer

 Chief Mechanical Engineer was the highest posting at the Midland Railway Workshops, which in turn managed (through construction, repair and design) all aspects of railway maintenance and equipment.
 The post was established in 1900 and abandoned in 1989.